Process Safety Management Program Guide

 Configurable Workflow Automation

 When you manage changes with Frontline MOC, they all go through an automated process workflow.
 This ensures consistency and closes compliance gaps to prevent oversights.
-The steps in our MOC workflow include:
+The steps in our MOC workflow include pre-approval, create a new MOC, evaluation, collaboration, approval, implementation, startup, and completion.
+The pre-approval, evaluation, and collaboration stages are optional depending on how complex the change is.

 This automated workflow ensures that every change follows a consistent sequence of review, approval, and implementation.
 This prevents your team from skipping steps, allowing you to route tasks to the right personnel at the right time.
 Built-in reminders and status tracking also help you avoid bottlenecks and overdue reviews.